epitera/tic-tac-toe/README.md

 * Unencrypted Traffic: Data sent between the clients and the server is not encrypted and is instead cleartext.
 In a future iteration of the game, TLS or SSL encrpytion could be implemented to encrypt the data sent between server and client.
 * Denial of Service attacks: Numerous connection attempts or incorrect data from client to server can be sent causing a DOS attack.
 Adding rate limits and/or timeouts would help prevent this in a future iteration of the game.
 * Input validation vulnerabilties: The server accepts JSON input from clients without much validation.
 Stricly validating JSON inputs further would help mitigate security risks from malicious data.

+# Retrospective

+## Where would I take this project?
+* The first thing would be to add increased security measures for client/server communication such as encryption and further input validation.
+The next thing would be to move away from a command line interface and instead implement a visually appealing UI for the clients.
+The last thing I would want to add would be optional alternative tic tac toe game modes such as Ultimate Tic Tac Toe.

+# What went right?
+* Implementing the game logic was extremely straightforward and essentially worked as expected on the first try.
+I was also expecting the handling of simulataneous client connections to the server to be a headache but was also quite straightforward to implement.

+# What could be improved?
+* As stated before, increased security measures and the UI for the clients could definitely be improved.
+Other than that, the format of the code could be cleaned up and organized.
+Many methods had to be created for modularity and it became slightly unorganized.
+Furthermore, I believe that efficiency could also be improved, as it wasn't my primary focus initally.